Hazematman/sgx540-reversing/info/compiler-misc.md

 These are not meant to be an exact specification of the ISA but more along the lines of a log of the order in which i found things

+### Registers
+There seem to be 11 different kinds of "registers", so far these have been identified

+- r#  : temporary
+- o#  : output
+- pa# : primary attribute
+- sa# : secondary attribute
+- c#  : probably (float?) constant
+- i#  : floating-point internal register

+Immediates are written as #num

 ### Prelude
 There seems to be a prelude to vertex shaders that's approximately 81 instructions in size, it doesn't vary with any shader change i've done so far